-Your choice of style, color and fabric fashioned to your personal taste and made from the finest silks, wools as well as other exotic fabrics found from all over the world, allows us to design a tallis custom-made specifically for you.
+Your choice of style, color, and fabric fashioned to your personal taste and made from the finest silks, wools as well as other exotic fabrics found from all over the world, allows us to customize a tallis specifically for you.

 One of the features that sets Precious Heirlooms apart from other designers is our unique ability to integrate components from an antique tallit creating a meaningful new heirloom.
 Your family's heritage can further enhance this heirloom with the inclusion of names of important family members.

 The Tallit is the shawl (in Yiddish: tallis, plural: tallitot) worn by Jews during prayer.
 It is put on during the weekday morning when personal prayers are chanted, during the Sabbath and on Holidays.
 Tallitot range in size and shape from very large traditional (shoulder to floor) type garments to some narrower.

 What turns a mere cloth into a talllit is the addition of the TzItziot or Tzitzit.
 They are the knotted strings that are placed in the 4 corners of each prayer shawl.
 These strings must be woven with the intent of being used on a tallit in order to be Kosher, and are strung in a pattern of knots and wraps.